jasperoosthoek/zustand-crud-registry/README.md

 ### Zustand CRUD Registry

-Say you love to use React would also like to manage data from a database that you need to get from a backend?
+Say you love to create frontends using React and would also like to manage data from a database that you need to get from a backend?
 With a few lines of code you set up a complete *CRUD* which stands for *Create*, *Retrieve*, *Update* and *Delete*.
-By using this node package, all the data record is retrieved from the backend is stored in a Zustand store.
-You can get a list of items from the backend api, create, update and delete items while your React components are automatically updated and have access to loading state and error handling.
+By using this node package, all the data which is retrieved from the backend is stored in a Zustand store.
+You can get a list of items from the store, create, update and delete items while your React components are automatically updated and have access to loading state and error handling.

-A [Dashboard Demo](https://github.com/jasperoosthoek/dashboard-demo) repository and [live demo](https://dashboard-demo-olive-eight.vercel.app/) is available that showcases that this module is capable of including many code code examples.
+A [Dashboard Demo](https://github.com/jasperoosthoek/dashboard-demo) repository and [live demo](https://dashboard-demo-olive-eight.vercel.app/) is available that showcases what this module is capable of including many code examples.

 First install: